armin-reichert/pacman-javafx/README.md

 - runs a Maven build of the [pacman-ui-fx](pacman-ui-fx) project (user interface),
 - runs the [Tentackle](https://tentackle.org/static-content/sitedocs/tentackle/latest/tentackle-jlink-maven-plugin/summary.html) packager to create a deployable zip file containing the application and all Java runtime components.

-## How to run
+## How to run the locally built version

 The `tentackle\target` directory now contains a zip file `pacman-javafx-tentackle-1.0-jlink.zip`.
-Extract this file, open directory `bin`, start the application by executing the batch file `run.cmd`.
-Yes, this is a pain in the ass, but I haven't yet found a way to create e.g. a Windows .exe file.
-Gluon FX was my hope, but it seems that in the native Windows app created with Gluon, sound cannot be played.
-See https://stackoverflow.com/questions/72814285/gluon-fx-native-window-app-fails-no-glib-lite-in-java-library-path.

-In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find exactly the zip file mentioned above.
+Follow the instructions above to run the game(s).

 ## How to use